If you ask me, nothing screams “summer” quite like a grilled burger.

 How to serve these meatless burgers:

 & lastly, the fun part: serving up your grilled black bean burgers.
-Pop ’em on a bun (the Specially Selected brioche buns from ALDI are *chef kiss* perfection!) or serve ’em over greens, then pile on your favorite toppings!
+Pop ’em on a bun or serve ’em over greens, then pile on your favorite toppings!

 Some of our favorite vegetarian burger toppings include:

 - cheese – I’m especially partial to pepper jack or white cheddar for these grilled black bean burgers, but you can of course use whatever cheese you love most.
 Vegans: use your favorite plant-based cheese, or whip up a batch of vegan cashew crema to slather over your burgers.
-We have smoky chipotle & cilantro lime versions here on PWWB.
-Either would be excellent!
+We have an original, smoky chipotle & cilantro lime versions here on PWWB.
+Any of these would be excellent!